Frequently Asked Questions

 Q: Why can't I have someone in my family who is very handy or a contractor, inspect my new home?

 A: This is the biggest mistake many home buyers make when purchasing a home.
 Although the person you are considering may be very skilled, they are not trained or experienced at professional home inspections.
 Professional home inspection is a unique skill like no other.
 Professional inspectors get what we call an inspector's instinct for problems.
 That instinct takes extensive training and lots of experience doing inspections to develop.
 Most contractors, and other trades professionals hire a professional home inspector to inspect their homes when they make a purchase.
-You need a Code Certified Inspector to do the inspection.

 Q: What if I have questions after the inspection?